Dr Margie Cheesman

 I am an anthropologist specialising in the social and political dimensions of emerging technology.

-I use ethnographic methods to explore technological change through both lived experiences and institutional practices.
-My public interest research contributes to ongoing debates about contemporary forms of inequality and exclusion, and how they can be challenged.
+I use ethnographic methods to explore both grassroots and institutional perspectives.
+My public interest work builds evidence to understand and challenge contemporary forms of inequality and exclusion.

 Current projects

-1. Blockchain and Aid: My upcoming book offers the first comprehensive ethnography on blockchain's deployment in humanitarian crisis zones.
+1. When Blockchain Meets Aid: My upcoming book offers the first comprehensive ethnography on blockchain's deployment in humanitarian crisis zones.
 A major human experiment with new financial technology reveals the profound priority clash between aid managers, frontline humanitarians, and refugees.

-2. Digital Sovereignty: I am co-Lead Investigator on an international research project analysing how emerging technologies reshape social and political boundaries.
+2. Digital Sovereignty Observatory: I am co-Lead Investigator on an international research project analysing how emerging technologies reshape social and political boundaries.
 Funded by the Bosch Foundation, we focus on digital IDs, migration management systems, and the vulnerable groups navigating them.

 3. The Digital Grey Zone:Digital platforms—from crypto to gig work—are creating new livelihood opportunities alongside emerging risks for low income groups and non-citizens, operating in spaces that blur conventional economic arrangements.
 My latest research and advocacy advances understandings of informal economic activity.
 This involves an Economy and Society special issue co-edited with Dr Andreas Hackl.